alpacahq/user-docs/content/orders/pdt-protection/_index.md

 weight: 200
 ---

-# Pattern Day Trader (PDT) Protection at Alpaca
+# Pattern Day Trader Protection

+##
-In order to prevent our customers from unintentionally being designated as a Pattern Day Trader (PDT), Alpaca Trading platform checks the PDT rule condition every time an order is submitted from a customer.
+What is the In order to prevent Alpaca Brokerage Account customers from unintentionally being designated as a Pattern Day Trader (PDT), the Alpaca Trading platform checks the PDT rule condition every time an order is submitted from a customer.
 If the order could potentially result in the account being flagged as a PDT, the order is rejected, and API returns error with HTTP status code 403 (Forbidden).

-Below is the detail of how this protection works.
+### What happens if I am designated as a Pattern Day Trader?
+Alpaca has PDT protection in place to prevent this from happening, but we also want to highlight the process that takes place when a trader is designated as a Pattern Day Trader.

 ## The Rule
 A day trade is defined as a round-trip pair of trades within the same day.
 A